-When do we celebrate National and International Beer Day?
+When do we celebrate National and International Beer Day in 2022?

 Avid beer aficionado, Justin Smith took to social media to create a facebook page to suggest that we all observe a day dedicated to beer in the U.S. National media outlets eventually got word of the effort, along with the news going viral on social media, and thus an official day was born to celebrate beer drinking.
 All in all its a big day for the beer industry.